Hayden1204/BritishMCGalaxy/README.md

-MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+British MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.

 **Setup**
 -----------------
-Download the latest MCGalaxy release [from here](https://www.classicube.net/mcg/download/)
+Download the latest British MCGalaxy release [from here](https://www.classicube.net/mcg/download/)
 * Windows: You need to install .NET framework 4.0.
 Windows 8/10/11 already have this included.
 * macOS:   You need to install the [Mono framework](https://www.mono-project.com).
 * Linux:   You need to install the [Mono framework](https://www.mono-project.com). (or just `apt install mono-complete` if on Ubuntu)